Logo Medical Science Monitor

 Conclusions: 1) A positive correlation was found between DUP and the dynamics of general and positive symptoms and the number of relapses.
 2) There was no significant relationship between DUP and the dynamics of negative symptoms, whereas the relationship between the time and number of re-hospitalizations was marginally significant.

-Keywords: Psychotic Disorders - therapy, Prognosis, Patient Readmission, Demography, Analysis of Variance, Recurrence, Schizophrenia - therapy, Time Factors
+Keywords: Psychotic Disorders - therapy, Patient Readmission, Demography, Analysis of Variance, Recurrence, Schizophrenia - therapy, Time Factors

 Add Comment 0 Comments